chainguard-dev/osqtool/README.md

  * xprotect-reports: /sbin/osqueryi --json [exit status 1]: Error: near line 1: no such table: xprotect_reports
 ```

+You can set limits on the number of rows returned, amount of runtime per query, per day, or across the pack, see `--help` for more information.

 ### Common Flags

 Here are the options that are available to `apply`, `unpack`, `pack`, and `verify`